 What is acupuncture?

 Acupuncture has been used for thousands of years to treat various health disorders.
-It involves inserting very thin needles superficially into the skin at specific points on your body.
+It involves inserting thin needles superficially into the skin at specific points on your body.
 It is an essential part of traditional Chinese medicine, and Western medicine uses it in particular clinical fields.

 Acupuncture in Western medicine vs Chinese medicine

-In Chinese medicine, Qi (‘chee’) is known as your vital life force, or energy.
-This energy is said to flow in and around your body along special energy pathways called meridians.
+Qi (‘chee’) is known as your vital life force or energy in Chinese medicine.
+This energy is said to flow in and around your body along unique energy pathways called meridians.
 For optimal health, the flow of Qi must be uninterrupted along these channels.

-The aim of acupuncture in Chinese medicine is to correct the flow of energy in your whole body and restore (and maintain) physical and mental health and wellbeing through this.
+Acupuncture in Chinese medicine aims to correct the flow of energy in your whole body and restore (and maintain) physical and mental health and wellbeing through this.

 Acupuncture used in Western medicine focuses on stimulating the cells and tissues in the needled area.
-The needles are thought to stimulate your natural pain relief, local immune responses and sensory nerves that block pain signals to your brain
+For example, it is thought that the needles stimulate your natural pain relief, local immune responses and sensory nerves that block pain signals to your brain.

-The aim of Western acupuncture is to improve blood flow and reduce pain and inflammation in a localized area.
+Western acupuncture aims to improve blood flow and reduce pain and inflammation in a localized area.

 What does the research say?